Appeal verdict looms in aircraft subsidy dispute

-PARIS (Reuters) - The United States will find out next week whether it has succeeded in overturning a ruling that Boeing (BA.N) benefited from billions of dollars of subsidies -- the latest twist in a transatlantic row that shows no signs of abating after years of inconclusive wrangling.
+PARIS, Feb 24 (Reuters) - The United States will find out next week whether it has succeeded in overturning a ruling that Boeing benefited from billions of dollars of subsidies -- the latest twist in a transatlantic row that shows no signs of abating after years of inconclusive wrangling.

 The two trading superpowers have been fighting for more than seven years over mutual allegations of illegal handouts for passenger plane production, affecting hundreds of thousands of jobs at Boeing, its European rival Airbus and their suppliers.